katydecorah/katydecorah.github.io/code/_posts/2014-06-05-border-spinners.md

 ## Pseudo what

-I styled the `:before` and `:after` similarly; each element is a 1em circle with a transparent border.
-However, one element received `left` and `border-left-color` values, while the other received `right` and `border-right-color` values.
+I styled the `:before` and `:after` similarly; each element is an 1em circle with a transparent border.
+But, one element received `left` and `border-left-color` values, while the other received `right` and `border-right-color` values.

 My use of the border properties may seem redundant, but the elements need a border all around to keep the border from pinching in.

 ## Animation

-Once I got the elements styled and in place, I created a animation to rotate the elements.
+Once I got the elements styled and in place, I created an animation to rotate the elements.
 I found that by adding an `animation-delay` to one of the elements, I could give the spinner a little more personality, especially paired with an ease `animation-timing-function`.

 ## Variable-ing Up